-Four NOAA Research Reserves Produce $165 Million in Yearly Economic Benefits
+Four Research Reserves Produce $165 Million in Yearly Economic Benefits

 The Takeaway: The four Florida and Oregon reserves studied feature innovative programs and a combined 423,475 acres of habitat, all of which keep nature-based businesses, researchers, and nonprofits humming along.